nawawn/InfraScripts/README.md

 __Watch-Process.ps1__
 This script can monitor a process and sends an email and/or a message to a MS Team channel when it terminates.

+__Get-ServicePsd1__
+This script the generates the running and stopped services in powershell data format output.